aritra-codes/sparx-bookwork-tracker/README.md

 # 🔄 Updating

-**If you are in the middle of doing homework, either finish the homework or log out then log back in after updating.**
+**If you are in the middle of doing homework, either finish the homework or log out of Sparx then log back in after updating.**

 - Remove the extension from your browser in 'Extensions' (or 'Add-ons').
 - Follow the installations instructions above.